Longyinyun/Longyinyun/README.md

-- 👋 Hi, I’m @LongYinyun
+- 👋 Hi, I’m @LongYinyun.
-- 👀 I’m interested in data science, machine learning and artificial intelligence.
+- 👀 Now I’m a master student in National University of Singapore major in Computer Engineering.
 - 🌱 I’m currently learning front end development.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me 1914674278@qq.com
+- 📫 How to reach me longyinyun0903@gmail.com

 <!---
 Longyinyun/Longyinyun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.